Admentus64/Enhancement-Codes/Zelda, Ocarina of Time (VC)/ReadMe.txt

 Redux is NOT required as Action Replay code will still work without it.

 This only applies to the US (NTSC-U) version.
 EU (PAL) or JPN (NTSC-J) requires different codes.

+For more enhancements for the US version, check out the Patcher64+ Tool at: https://github.com/Admentus64/Patcher64Plus-Tool/releases.